JaPrad/GamifyingEdu/README.md

 ### 😀 Hey there!
 Nice to see you!!👋👋🏿👋🏽👋🏻👋🏾👋🏼

-Ever felt horrible studying in school because the world has stuff a hundred time more **interesting** to do, like videogames?(I bet you have) And ever realized partly a reason for this is you don't know **why** you're learning the stuff that you're learning?
-These are few of the **fundamental flaws of Education** the way it is today.
+Ever felt horrible studying in school because the world has stuff a hundred time more **interesting** to do, like playing video-games?(I bet you have) And ever realized partly a reason for this is you don't know **why** on earth you're learning the stuff that you're learning?
+These are two of the **fundamental flaws of education** the way it is today.
 Not satisfied? _[Let Elon Musk tell you][elon-musk-video]_.

-GamifyingEdu aims to exactly solve these problems by creating games that make learning:
+GamifyingEdu exactly aims to solve these problems by creating games that make learning:

 1. **fun**; because they are games!
 And,
 2. **meaningful**; by demostrating real world applications of concepts or their abstract beauty.